 Visiting writers talk with the UMN Morris community at the annual Prairie Gate Literary Festival.

-English faculty member and poet Athena Kildegaard speaks at the EcoStation Dedication (2015)
+English faculty member and poet Athena Kildegaard speaks at the EcoStation Dedication (2015).

-Janet Schrunk Ericksen working with literature students.
+English Professor and Academic Dean Janet Schrunk Ericksen works with literature students.

-- Multicultural literature
+- Environmental literature

 - Medieval literature

 - Multiethnic literatures